How To Be Private Online

 1. Use a Virtual Private Network (like Private Internet Access) on all your computer and mobile devices (see our article explaining VPNs)

-3. Use a search engine that doesn’t track you like StartPage (a Google mirror) or DuckDuckGo
+3. Use a search engine that doesn’t track you like StartPage (a Google mirror) or Ixquick (like StartPage but doesn’t include Google results)

-4. Use a secure email provider like CounterMail and a secure instant messenger like Wickr
+4. Use a reasonably private email provider (e.g. FastMail or Riseup) and a secure instant messenger like Wickr

-To make your internet activities anonymous, use a VPN (or Virtual Private Network).
-Our recommended VPN provider is Private Internet Access — they make your internet traffic anonymous, and they do not keep records.
-See all our recommended VPN providers here.
+To make your internet activities anonymous, use a VPN (or Virtual Private Network) — see all our recommended VPN providers here.

-For a search engine, use StartPage or DuckDuckGo because they do not track your searches.
-I like StartPage by Ixquick because they incorporate search results from Google.
-StartPage removes all identifying information from your query and submits it anonymously to Google.
-DuckDuckGo is another good search engine with a focus on privacy.
-DuckDuckGo and does not record user information — see their privacy policy for the details.
+For a search engine, use StartPage or Ixquick because they do not track your searches.
+I like StartPage because it incorporates search results from Google, while removing all identifying information from your query, and returning the results anonymously from Google.
+Ixquick and StartPage’s privacy policy is periodically confirmed by two independent organizations — Europrise and Certified Secure.

 Email and Instant Messages

 For instant messaging, use Pidgin or Adium (with Jabber).
-These are open-source applications that support encrypted messages.
+These are free applications that support encrypted instant messaging.

 Mobile Devices

-On Android, these apps support privacy: Orbot, OrWeb, Gibberbot, ObscuraCam, Ostel, TextSecure, K-9 and APG, CSipSimple.
-Full list here: Open Source Android software.
+On Android, these apps support privacy: Orbot, OrWeb, Gibberbot, ObscuraCam, TextSecure, K-9 and APG, CSipSimple.
+There’s a full list here: Open Source Android software.

 On iOS, these apps support privacy: Wickr, Atomic Web Browser, Chat Secure, Onion Browser.